2 diabetes is when your body can’t make enough insulin, or use it well. Insulin helps

-Type 2 diabetes is a chronic disease that has no known cure.
-It is the most common type of diabetes.
+2 diabetes is an ongoing (chronic) disease.
+It has no known cure.
+It’s the most common

 - Being overweight